-Sewing kit This is a must for Phase 3.
-Campers may be required to sew things together during the week of camp, so it is important to not only bring one of these, but also know how to use it.
-Pocketknife Campers will need to use knives for various activities throughout the week, such as cooking and whittling.
+Sewing kit his is a must for Phase 3.
+Campers may be required to sew things together during the week of camp, so is important to not only bring one of these, but also know how to use it.
+Locking knife Campers will need to use knives for various activities throughout the week, such as cooking and whittling.
 They should be lock blade and no longer than 3 inches.
+Knife safety will be taught.
 First Aid kit People can receive small injuries living in the outdoors so it is good to have a first aid kit to treat any potential injuries.
 Time Piece Phase 2 Phase 3 A watch is important.
 Everything is be scheduled.
 It is important to be on time!
 Don't bring expensive watches.
-Bring an inexpensive, non-electronic one that does not need recharging.
+Bring an inexpensive, one that does not need recharging.
 Bring a small alarm clock if your watch does not have an alarm.
-Flashlight and extra batteries Camp is dark at night and it is important to be able to see.
-You will need a flashlight to use during after dark activities and inside your tent.
-Newer LED lights are very bright, but they use lots of batteries, so bring extra.
-Headlamps are also a good choice.
+Flashlight and extra batteries agood choice.
 You can purchase inexpensive ones many places.
 Extra tarp This is required for all phases.
-Each person needs their own personal tarp to sleep on when they go on an overnighter away from their normal campgrounds.
-A 4x6 feet tarp to accommodate your sleeping bag is recommended.
+Each person needs their own personal tarp to sleep on wh an overnighter away from their normal campgrounds.
+A 4x6 feet tarp to accommodate yo is recommended.
 Camera Since cell phones are not allowed, you can bring an old fashioned camera if you would like to.
 Disposable is best for a few pictures of your friends!
 Electronics/ Phones Just leave them at home!
 They are excluded from all activities.
-The dust is not good for them and they could be lost or stolen.
+The dust is not good for them and they could be lost.
 There is no cell phone service available.
-Other Items Bring 2-3 pens or pencils.
-You will need to write things down.
-You will be learning how to use a compass, so bring one of those.
-Also bring a whistle just in case.
-Use it to alert others if you get separated from your group.
-Others can easily find you if you blow your whistle.
+Other Items